 One of my mom's friends offered to come by and take my mom's clothes out of the house for him and he didn't realize that he was allowed to tell her no, and say he wasn't ready.
 I told him that it's completely natural for him to want to wait, and that her friend would 100% understand and respect this.

 He cancelled his doctor appointment, and hasn't really been out of the house because the thought of talking to anyone who might ask about my mom is too much for him to bear to have to explain.
 I told him that's totally fine too.
-He said that he's only sleeping a couple of hours a night and that his eyes and face hurt from crying.

 I had to explain grief to him as if he were a child.
 He's 84.
 I said, "a horrible thing has happened to you and it's OK to cry and be upset as long as you want to".